Councilmember Renner shared that he recently toured the new Franklin

 iconic “Luckiest Man” farewell speech, encouraging colleagues to view it as a

 powerful example of resilience and gratitude.
-Schnetzer then shifted to a local
+Schnetzer then shifted to a

-Gahanna players moving on to play college football in the past three years,
+27 Gahanna players moving on to play college football in the past three

-Gahanna Youth Football at gahannayouthfootball.com.
+registering for Gahanna Youth Football at gahannayouthfootball.com.

 Vice President Weaver reflected on the many recent community events,